YuHu0621/Anagram/README.md

 Made first letter of variables in Anagram lowercase

 Made wordLen and aword in Word class private and added getter/setter methods where necessary.

+Fixed an error in totalLetterCount, adding up all counts of all letters instead of setting masterCount to equal each count and overwriting it.

+Changed what min in getLeastCommonLetter is to a lower value (30 times the number of total candidates) and changed comment to be more accurate